Nancy Kulp: Politics, academia and retirement

+Nancy Kulp served on the board of the Screen Actors Guild (SAG) while living in California.
 In 1984, after working with the Democratic state committee in her home state of Pennsylvania "on a variety of projects" over a period of years, Kulp ran unopposed as the Democratic nominee for the United States House of Representatives from Pennsylvania's 9th congressional district.
-As an opponent of the Republican incumbent Bud Shuster in a Republican-dominated district, Kulp was the decided underdog.
-Sixty-two years old at the time, Kulp said some voters might feel her background as an actress was "frivolous"; but she noted that Ronald Reagan had taken the route from screen to politics, and she said anyone who "listens and cares" can do well.
+As an opponent of six-term Republican Bud Shuster in a Republican-dominated district, Kulp was a decided underdog.
+Sixty-two years old at the time, Kulp said some voters might feel her background as an actress was "frivolous", but she noted that Ronald Reagan had taken the route from screen to politics, and she said anyone who "listens and cares" can do well.

-To her dismay, her Hillbillies co-star Buddy Ebsen contacted the Shuster campaign and volunteered to make a radio campaign ad in which he called Kulp "too liberal".
-Kulp said of Ebsen, "He's not the kindly old Jed Clampett that you saw on the show ...
+To her dismay, her Hillbillies co-star Buddy Ebsen, an ardent Republican, contacted the Shuster campaign and volunteered to make a radio campaign ad in which he called Kulp "too liberal".
+Kulp and Ebsen had a somewhat frosty relationship on set in part because of their sharp political differences.
+Later, Kulp said of Ebsen, "He's not the kindly old Jed Clampett that you saw on the show ...
 It's none of his business and he should have stayed out of it."
 She said Ebsen and she "didn't get along because I found him difficult to work with.
 But I never would have done something like this to him."
 Garnering 59,449 votes—just 33.6% of the ballots cast in the election—to Shuster's 117,203 votes and 66.4%, she lost.
-After this, according to her close friends and family, Ebsen was regarded as "persona non grata" to Kulp and she made it clear to people not to bring him up in conversation around her with the exception of interviews related to her time on Hillbillies.
+After this, according to her close friends and family, Ebsen was regarded as persona non grata to Kulp and she made it clear to people not to bring him up in conversation around her with the exception of interviews related to her time on Hillbillies.
 In his later years, especially after Kulp's death, Ebsen privately expressed remorse for doing the ad and they only reconciled shortly before Kulp's death.

 After her defeat, she worked at Juniata College, a private liberal arts college in Huntingdon, Pennsylvania, as an artist-in-residence.
 Later she taught acting.

 Personal life

+Kulp married Charles Malcolm Dacus, an account executive with WTVJ, on April 1, 1951, at Miami Beach Community Church.
+She was 29 and he was 23.
+According to the engagement announcement, they had already been dating for five years.
+Kulp and Dacus divorced in 1953.